wvteijlingen/Spine/README.md

 ### 2. Register your resource classes
 Every resource is mapped to a class that inherits from `Resource`.
 A subclass should override the variables `resourceType` and `fields`.
 The `resourceType` should contain the type of resource in plural form.
 The `fields` array should contain an array of fields that must be persisted.
 Fields that are not in this array are ignored.

-Each class must be registered using a factory method.
-This is done using the `registerResource` method.
+Each class must be using the `registerResource` method.

 ```swift
 // Resource class